UNCLASSIFIED (U)

 (1) (U) In General:

 (a) (U) Under Public Law No. 110-257, codified at 8 U.S.C.
-1182 note, the Secretaries of State and Homeland Security, in consultation with each other and the Attorney General, each are authorized to determine, in their sole and unreviewable discretion, that (2)(A)(i)(I), (2)(B), and (3)(B) (other than clause (i)(II)) of INA 212(a), must not apply to an applicant with respect to activities undertaken in association with the African National Congress in opposition to apartheid rule in South Africa.
+1182 note, the Secretaries of State and Homeland Security, in consultation with each other and the Attorney General, each are authorized to determine, in their sole and unreviewable discretion, that (2)(A)(i)(I), (2)(B), and (3)(B) (other than clause (i)(II)) of INA 212(a), does not apply to an applicant with respect to activities undertaken in association with the African National Congress in opposition to apartheid rule in South Africa.
 This authority operates the same as the general individual exemption authority described in 9 FAM 302.6-2(B)(5) paragraph b, above but for activities that may fall within the scope of this law, only this exemption should be considered.
 An exemption under the Public Law may cover both terrorism-related and some of the criminal-related grounds of ineligibility.
 The same law also establishes that the ANC must not be treated as a terrorist organization, for purposes of INA 212(a)(3)(B), based on past actions.
 See 9 FAM 302.6-2(B)(3) paragraph i above.

-(b) (U) Effective March 30, 2011, the Secretary of State, following consultations with the Secretary of Homeland Security and the Attorney General, exercised her discretionary authority under Public Law 110-257 to determine that INA 212(a)(2)(A)(i)(I), INA 212(a)(2)(B), and INA 212(a)(3)(B) (other than clause (i)(II)) "shall not apply" to individuals for activities undertaken in association with the African National Congress (ANC) in opposition to apartheid rule in South Africa (the "ANC categorical exemption").
+(b) (U) Effective March 30, 2011, the Secretary of State, following consultations with the Secretary of Homeland Security and the Attorney General, exercised their discretionary authority under Public Law 110-257 to determine that INA 212(a)(2)(A)(i)(I), INA 212(a)(2)(B), and INA 212(a)(3)(B) (other than clause (i)(II)) "shall not apply" to individuals for activities undertaken in association with the African National Congress (ANC) in opposition to apartheid rule in South Africa (the "ANC categorical exemption").
 The ANC categorical exemption sets out conditions for eligibility, described below, that must be applied by consular officers and other relevant U.S. Government officials in accordance with the procedures below.

 (2) Unavailable